What Are Accounts Receivable?

 - Jack is the owner and operator of a home healthcare agency.

 - The company employs skilled healthcare workers who provide patients with various healthcare services.

 - After the patients are treated, the company bills the patients’ insurance carriers for their services.

 - As is common in the healthcare industry, Jack is struggling to deal with his accounts receivable.

 - He is not getting paid fast enough (or may never get paid) by the insurance carriers, and often has to wait more than 90 days before receiving any payment for services rendered.

 - Jack wishes to sell his business, and consults with a professional business broker.

-- The business broker realizes that Jack’s profits on an accrual basis (which recognizes revenue as what is billed when the transaction occurs rather than collected) are $400K/year.
+- The business broker determines that Jack’s profits on an accrual basis (which recognizes revenue as what is billed when the transaction occurs rather than collected) are $400K/year.

 - However, Jack’s profits on a cash basis (which recognizes revenue as what is actually collected) is only $200K/year.

-- The shortfall of profits on a cash basis is primarily the result of Jack’s ever increasing accounts receivables.
+- The shortfall of profits on a cash basis is primarily the result of Jack’s ever increasing accounts receivable.